nilearn/nilearn/doc/connectivity/parcellating.rst

 |

-Both clustering algorithms (as well as many others) are provided by this object :class:`nilearn.regions.Parcellations` and full code example in :ref:`here<sphx_glr_auto_examples_03_connectivity_plot_rest_clustering.py>`.
-Ward clustering is the easiest to use, as it can be done with the Feature agglomeration object.
-It is also very fast.
-We detail it below.

 **Compute a connectivity matrix**
 Before applying Ward's method, we compute a spatial neighborhood matrix, aka connectivity matrix.
 This is useful to constrain clusters to form